preservim/vim-textobj-quote/README.markdown

 [vq]: https://github.com/reedes/vim-quotable

-While Vim is renown for its text manipulation capabilities, it nevertheless retains a bias towards ASCII that stretches back to its vi roots on Unix.
+While Vim is renowned for its text manipulation capabilities, it nevertheless retains a bias towards ASCII that stretches back to its vi roots on Unix.
 This can limit Vim’s appeal for those who prefer typographic characters like “curly quotes” over ASCII "straight quotes" in